Eric Radman : a Journal

 Haml is an templating language for writing HTML.
 Over the past decade the capabilities of HTML+CSS have become good enough for nearly everything: letters, my resume, pages on this site, even forms.

-Haml 6 uses a completely incompatible library and command line.
+Haml 6 introduced many breaking changes in the library and command line.
 To work around this set the gem install to version 5.2.2.

 Haml combines a set of valuable features: